Bowsher High School (Toledo, Ohio): Marching Band

 Bowsher High School's band is known as the TBA.
 They perform at the football games (pregame, halftime, and during the game), the basketball games, known as the Pep Band.
 Their uniform colors are the same of the school colors, red and Columbia blue.
 The colors changed slightly, putting the color black in the uniform.
 The Pep Band has been canceled due to the budget cuts from Toledo Public Schools.

 Clubs and activities

-Bowsher offers several after school activities: Bible Study, Knitting club, Language clubs, dancing, etc. The school's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).
-The school's German Club, run by teacher Anthony Dodge, has been a wide growing part of the school.
-The program has been involved in school events such as the Homecoming parade, Homecoming week etc. The main focus of the program is an international partnership with Toledo's sister city Delmenhorst, Germany.
+Bowsher offers several after school activities: Bible Study, Knitting club, Language clubs, dancing, etc. The school's Latin Club is a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).
+The school's German Club has a partnership with Toledo's sister city Delmenhorst, Germany.
 Every year during October German students will come to the school, and see some of the United States.
 During the following summer, students from both the program and the German classes will visit Delmenhorst.